-Hospital infections kill 200 daily in USMarch 26th, 2014 in Diseases, Conditions, Syndromes /
+Hospital infections kill 200 daily in USMarch 26, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 People who are hospitalized in the United States risk acquiring healthcare-associated infections, which kill 75,000 patients per year, US health authorities said Wednesday.

 Many bacterial infections—which can lead to serious complications from pneumonia and illnesses of the intestinal tract—could be prevented if healthcare workers practiced common hygiene, said the Centers for Disease Control and Prevention.

 "Although there has been some progress, today and every day more than 200 Americans with healthcare-associated infections will die during their hospital stay," said CDC Director Tom Frieden.

 "The most advanced medical care won't work if clinicians don't prevent infections through basic things such as regular hand hygiene."

 The data, published in the New England Journal of Medicine, came from 183 US hospitals in 2011.

 That year, the CDC survey found that about 721,800 infections occurred in 648,000 hospital patients.

 Some 75,000 patients with healthcare-associated infections died during their hospitalizations.

 The most common infections were pneumonia and surgical site infections (each at 22 percent), followed by gastrointestinal infections (17 percent), urinary tract infections (13 percent), and bloodstream infections (10 percent).